Japan's non-nuclear weapons policy: The Kobe Formula

 The port of Kobe was used heavily by the U.S. fleet during its postwar occupation, which ended in 1974.
 Throughout the occupation, U.S. military facilities at Kobe Port were the target of continuous public protest.
 Public petitions after Kobe's return to Japan culminated in an 18 March 1975 resolution by the city council to prohibit nuclear-armed vessels from entering the port.
-U.S. policy being to neither confirm nor deny nuclear weapons deployment, this resolution effectively removed the U.S. naval presence from Kobe Port.
-Amid the presence of nuclear-powered U.S. vessels and concerns that the government allowed nuclear-armed warships into Japanese ports (later confirmed), this resolution became the first major application of the three non-nuclear principles.
+Because U.S. policy is to neither confirm nor deny nuclear weapons deployment, this resolution effectively removed the U.S. naval presence from Kobe Port.
+Amid the presence of nuclear-powered U.S. vessels and concerns that the government allowed nuclear-armed warships into Japanese ports (which was later confirmed), this resolution became the first major application of the three non-nuclear principles.
 The strict policy has become known as the "Kobe Formula", and since its inception several thousand Japanese municipalities have adopted similar nuclear-free resolutions.